Portugal Taxes for Expats: How to File US Taxes Abroad

 Does Portugal Have a Totalization Agreement with the US?

 Yes.
 The US-Portugal totalization agreement is in place to clarify a US expat’s Social Security obligations.
-Like the tax treaty, this agreement helps prevent expats from paying duplicate Social Security contributions to both countries.
+Like the tax treaty, this agreement helps prevent expats from paying duplicate social security contributions to both countries.

-This agreement ensures that US expats working in Portugal will not be subject to dual Social Security taxes.
-Instead, expats will only have to pay into the Social Security system of their home country.
+This agreement ensures that US expats working in Portugal will not be subject to dual social security taxes.
+Instead, expats will only have to pay into the social security system of their home country.
 The totalization agreement also guarantees that expats will be eligible for social security benefits from both countries, provided they meet the eligibility criteria.

 This means that US expats in Portugal who have paid into the US Social Security system can still receive social security benefits when they retire or become disabled, even if they have not lived in the US for a significant period of time.
-The totalization agreement is a beneficial agreement that helps protect US expats’ social security rights while living in Portugal.

 Navigating Tax Compliance for US Expats in Portugal